mziwisky/acyclic-clock/README.md

 ### Dealing with a full disk

-If the deploy fails due to the host running out of space (e.g. an immediate "error: remote unpack failed: unable to create temporary object directory", or a later "/home/dokku/.basher/bash: line 1: main: command not found", or perhaps some other error during the remote build), ssh in and do `docker image prune -a` and try again.
+If the deploy fails due to the host running out of space (e.g. an immediate "error: remote unpack failed: unable to create temporary object directory", or a later "/home/dokku/.basher/bash: line 1: main: command not found", or perhaps some other error during the remote build), ssh in and do `docker system prune --volumes` and try again.

 Also worth trying: `dokku repo:purge-cache <app>` for each app on the server